open-policy-agent/cert-controller/README.md

 registration of webhooks until a certificate is available to be loaded.
 This prevents any crashing of the webhook pod during startup.

-Users who set the `--cert-restart-on-secret-refresh` flag will have the Pod restart when the cert refreshes or is initialized.
+Users who set the `RestartOnSecretRefresh` field on the `CertRotator` struct will have the Pod restart when the cert refreshes or is initialized.
 This may improve mean time to availability of a bootstrapping webhook.